and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2022-12-15/index.md

 Mik is back in town!
 If you were smart, you caught him last year joining the keyboard/drumkit freakout duo *Talibam!*.
 Those old enough and with their memory not completely hazed, migt remember Mik as a member of kraut commune Embryo.
 Anyway, here's your chance to see Mik solo - bringing some of his custom throat-singing style, instrument-thrasing and incantational fungoid chants to the stage.
 Shree gum namah!

-**Steffen Roth + Gregor Forbes**
-[drums'n'piano / Leipzig]
+**Steffen Roth + Stephan Deller + Gregor Forbes** [drums'n'piano / Leipzig]

-As for local support, there's some serious stuff going down: Jazzist-drummist Steffen Roth will join forces with New Music pianist and Hanns Eisler advocate Gregor Forbes and do a little tangy duo show.
+As for local support, there's a little tangy trio improving: Jazzist-drummist Steffen Roth will join forces with New Music pianist and Hanns Eisler advocate Gregor Forbes topped off by Stephan Deller's bass rumblings.

 ----